astroport-fi/astro-generator-proxy-contracts/README.md

 You will need Rust 1.64.0+ with wasm32-unknown-unknown target installed.

-You can run unit tests for each contract directory via:
+Run tests for all contracts:

 ```
 cargo test